-It’s no coincidence that staples like milk, bread, and eggs are placed in vastly different locations within the store, and nowhere near the entrance.
+It’s no coincidence that staples like milk, bread and eggs are placed in vastly different locations within the store, and nowhere near the entrance.

 In the blink of an eye, they’re both in your cart.
 So much for that carefully planned list.

-It’s a secret real estate agents have known for years: The smell of freshly-baked cookies can help turn an open house into your next home.
+It’s a secret that real estate agents have known for years: The smell of freshly-baked cookies can help turn an open house into your next home.

 If the smell of fresh-baked cookies will persuade you to drop $200,000 on a house, how are you supposed to resist dropping $4.95 on fresh-baked cookies?